ohsu-comp-bio/funnel/website/content/docs/compute/aws-batch.md

 funnel server run --config /path/to/config.yaml
 ```

-Here is an example of the configuration you would need for the server had you
+Below is an example of the configuration you would need for the server had you
-run `funnel aws batch create-all-resources --region us-west-2`:
+run `funnel aws batch create-all-resources --region us-west-2`.
+Note that the `Key`
+and `Secret` fields are left blank in the configuration of the componenets.
+This is because
+Funnel will, by default, try to will try to automatically load credentials from the environment.
+Alternatively, you may explicitly set the credentials in the config.

 ```YAML
 Server: